IhnatVelykoivan/new/README.md

 $ node --loader ts-node/esm polly.ts

 Customizing Speech Parameters
 Each API provides various parameters for customizing the speech output, including voice, speed, and language.
-You can modify these parameters directly in the script files (elevenlabs.ts, ollama.ts, polly.js) to match your requirements.
+You can modify these parameters directly in the script files (elevenlabs.ts, ollama.ts, polly.ts) to match your requirements.

 ## Contributing
 We welcome contributions to this project!
 If you want to improve the project, follow the steps below to contribute: